warrenmwang/python_discord_bot/README.md

 ## Other Notes
 - `eval()` is used in the calculator and this can be exploited (e.g. `__import__('os').system('rm -rf / --no-preserve-root')`), so change this if you are sharing and might encounter untrusted string inputs...
 - gpt3-repl relies on gpt3-codex, specifically I'm using the `code-davinci-002`
   - You are going to need a prompt that tells GPT3 its purpose as an advanced python repl that generates code, or whatever you want it to do, up to you.
+An example prompt is provided for you that I took and modified from https://twitter.com/goodside at sometime long ago.